-DACA recipients, their friends, families, and communities should keep the following things in mind to protect their rights:
+DACA holders, their friends, families and communities should keep the following things in mind to protect their rights:

-2. Current DACA status is valid until its expiration date
+6) DACA status is current until the expiration date and can be renewed

 It’s important to keep proof that you have been granted DACA with you.
 A copy of your employment authorization card, or a notice of approval will prove that you have been granted DACA.

 All people in the U.S. have certain rights under the U.S. Constitution.
-Visit our Know Your Rights section.
+Visit the Know Your Rights section.

-Find reputable immigration attorneys and legal services organizations here.
+Find reputable immigration attorneys and legal services organizations.
 Avoid scammers and notarios who claim to be able to help you.